 - To ensure that pupils take informed decisions at key moments of their education, so that they can fulfil their ambitions in school and meet the challenges beyond it.

-The Department has established links with local business and industries through the work experience programmes run in years 10 and 12.
-Graduate recruitment data is central to the Lower Sixth careers module.
+The Department has established links with local business and industries through the work experience programmes run in Year 10 and Year 12.
+Graduate recruitment data is central to the Year 12 careers module.

 Careers Education and Guidance (CEG)